awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

    For information about building cron/rate expressions, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

-1. For **Duration**, type the number of hours the maintenance window will run\.
+1. For **Duration**, enter the number of hours the maintenance window will run\.
 The value you specify determines the specific end time for the maintenance window based on the time it begins\.
 No maintenance window tasks are permitted to start after the resulting endtime minus the number of hours you specify for **Stop initiating tasks** in the next step\.

    For example, if the maintenance window starts at 3 PM, the duration is three hours, and the **Stop initiating tasks** value is one hour, no maintenance window tasks can start after 5 PM\.